Do solar panels increase the value of your home?

 And if a solar installation helps your property’s EPC go up by two grades, it could add up to £17,500 to your home’s value.

-And if your property has an EPC rating of G, going solar will typically raise its value by 3.8%, which is just shy of £10,000 – and this amount will go up as house prices rise.
+And if your property has an EPC rating of G, going solar could typically raise its value by 3.8%, which is just shy of £10,000.

 Rightmove